 Keeping track of KPIs helps eCommerce managers to gauge progress with regard to marketing, sales as well as customer assistance objectives.
 You should select KPIs based on your business plans so that you can carry out informed and critical decisions.

-KPIs Important For Ecommerce Store And Its Growth
+KPIs Important For E-commerce Store And Their Growth

-The five vital ecommerce KPIs that play a significant role in expansion and growth of your online store and help to measure your success are as follows:
+The five vital e-commerce KPIs that play a significant role in the expansion and growth of your online store and help to measure your success are as follows:

 These two KPIs occupy the top list as it determines all selling and marketing efforts that you undertake.
 In fact, acquiring customers makes you invest money, be it acquiring them through social media lead magnets, marketing of content, or advertising via pay-per-click, on Snapchat, or also by the promotion of a new podcast, it does involve money and financing.

 In the PPC (pay-per-click) realm, an “acquisition” occurs when any user who clicks on your ad carries out a purchase or works with you.
 Cost-per-acquisition (CPA) forms the gold standard in PPC measurement systems as it estimates the average cost of procuring a revenue-garnering customer.

 You can still continue to bear costs while writing social media posts or informative pieces of content to engage organic visits.
 If you want to gain your stature, low-quality content for blogs will fail to make it on SERPs (search engine results pages).

 Data reveals that a blog containing 2000 words ranks perfectly.
 This indicates that you have to pay for 12 hours or more by way of the cost of labor to obtain a single piece of content that is high-grade.
 Moreover, labor is not available cheap when it comes to hiring ace writers.